louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 Extracts "novelty" scores for the $200$ most frequent words (across all tweets).

 #### Goal
-In order to provide the classifier with words that are relevant for classification, we use a TF-IDF approach, which calculates the term frequency divided by the inverse document frequency.
+To provide the classifier with words that are relevant for classification, we use a TF-IDF approach, which calculates the term frequency divided by the inverse document frequency.

 #### Implementation Process
 We use the [TfIdfVectorizer from scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to calculate TF-IDF scores for the top $200$ words that appear in the dataset after removing all stopwords.